(CNN)Here is a look at what you need to know about the 1983 bombing at a Marine compound in Beirut, Lebanon that killed 241 U.S. service personnel.

-October 23, 1983 - 241 U.S. service personnel, 220 Marines and 21 other service personnel, are killed by a truck bomb at a Marine compound in Beirut, Lebanon.
+October 23, 1983 - 241 U.S. service personnel -- including 220 Marines and 21 other service personnel -- are killed by a truck bomb at a Marine compound in Beirut, Lebanon.

-A multi-national force with units from France, Italy and the United Kingdom is also on peacekeeping duty in Lebanon at the same time.
+A multi-national force with units from France, Italy and the United Kingdom was also on peacekeeping duty in Lebanon at the same time.

-At the same time the Marine barracks is hit, a suicide bomber drives a pickup truck full of explosives and crashes into a building housing French paratroopers.
-Approximately 58 French soldiers are killed in the attack.
+At the same time the Marine barracks was hit, a suicide bomber drove a pickup truck full of explosives and crashed into a building housing French paratroopers.
+Approximately 58 French soldiers were killed in the attack.

-This is the most deadliest attack against U.S. Marines since the battle over Iwo Jima in February 1945.
+This was the deadliest attack against U.S. Marines since the battle over Iwo Jima in February 1945.

-The bombing is traced to Hezbollah, a militant and political group that originated in Lebanon in 1982.
+The bombing was traced to Hezbollah, a militant and political group that originated in Lebanon in 1982.
 Iranian and Syrian involvement was also suspected.

-The Marines are criticized for having lax security at the barracks.
+The Marines were criticized for having lax security at the barracks.

 February 1984 - U.S. troops withdraw from Lebanon.